Fermionic tensor network contraction for arbitrary geometries: Examples

-These smaller lattices also provide an opportunity for us to assess the cluster approximation for energy evaluation.
+The smaller lattices provide an opportunity for us to assess the cluster approximation for energy evaluation.
 In Fig.~\ref{fig:ftn_cluster_diff}, we assess it as a function of radius $r$, comparing to the results from the full approximate contraction (with $\chi=32$ for the $3\times3\times3$ lattice and $\chi=16$ for the $4\times 4\times 4$ lattice).
 For the $3\times3\times3$ case, the cluster approximation achieves a relative error of less than 1\% for $r\geq 2$; the errors are smaller for larger $U$, where the correlations are more local.
 For the $4 \times4\times4$ structure, however, the smallest difference between the cluster approximation and the full approximate contraction actually occurs at $r=2$.
 Since the $4\times 4\times 4$ approximate contraction is itself not very accurate (as $\chi=16$ is quite small), this does not mean that the $r=2$ cluster gives the best result.
 Overall, however, the above suggests that the cluster approximation error with $r=2$ or $r=3$ is comparable to the accuracy of the ansatz itself for $D=6$, with the largest error appearing for $U=4$, the most itinerant system.

-In Fig.~\ref{fig:ftn_dmd_L5}, we show the PEPS ground-state energies with bond dimension up to $D=6$ on the $5 \times 5 \times 5$ lattice using the $r=3$ cluster approximation.
+In Fig.~\ref{fig:ftn_dmd_L5} and Table~\ref{tab:ftn_dmd}, we show the SU optimized PEPS ground-state energies with bond dimension up to $D=6$ on the $5 \times 5 \times 5$ lattice where the final energy is evaluated using the $r=3$ cluster approximation.
 We see a rapid decrease of the energy with $D$, similar to in the smaller lattices.
 The relative error compared to AFQMC is seen to be similar to the smaller lattice sizes, with the exception of $U=4$, where we have a slightly larger error of $\sim 3\%$.